 The eldest son of the Kaspar fourth generation, David graduated with a degree in business management as a member of the Corps of Cadets at Texas A&M University.
 David's first project at Kaspar Companies was creating and managing the sales department of Kaspar Companies' now extinct newspaper rack company, Sho-Rack, where he never reneged on a delivery commitment.
 His unwavering dedication to building a customer experience that exceeded all others is still maintained throughout all of Kaspar Companies' subsidiaries.
 David developed a series of programs to train managers and staff on proper resolutions to mechanism problems, leading to increased efficiency in all aspects of production.
 As the chief executive officer, David guides Kaspar Companies on a steady path of sustainable growth.

-The eldest fifth-generation Kaspar, Jason is the CFO of Kaspar Companies, the founder and CEO of Texas Precious Metals, and the CIO of Ark Fund Capital Management, a global asset management company.
+The eldest fifth-generation Kaspar, Jason is the CFO of Kaspar Companies, the Co-Founder of Texas Precious Metals, and the CIO of Ark Fund Capital Management, a global asset management company.
 Using the money he made from mowing lawns, Jason bought his first stock at the age of 13.
 As a high school student, he called his broker between class periods to buy and trade stocks.
 Jason graduated summa cum laude from Texas A&M University with a bachelor’s degree in both finance and accounting.
 Before settling down in Shiner, Texas, Jason lived in both New York City and Dallas, working as an investment research analyst for Highland Capital Management and a corporate restructuring analyst for FTI Consulting.
 With a firm foundation in his faith, Jason balances his enthusiasm for business by two-stepping and traveling on the weekends.

 After running the office of Alcorn Production in Austin, Texas, Lori Malina began her career with Kaspar Companies as a receptionist.
 Lori quickly stood out as a tenacious worker who was capable of self-teaching herself anything from computer software programs to accounting practices.
 Familiarizing herself with every face in the company and gathering a firm understanding of the ins-and-outs of running the office, Lori became the perfect fit to be Kaspar Companies' comptroller.
 Lori keeps the office updated and running efficiently to ensure smooth processes throughout all the Kaspar Companies’ financial accounts of Kaspar Companies.